Pylons/pyramid/docs/narr/advfeatures.rst

        response.content_type = 'text/html'
        return response

+A new response adapter is registered in configuration:

    if __name__ == '__main__':
        config = Configurator()
        config.add_response_adapter(string_response_adapter, basestring)

-Do that once in your Pyramid application at startup.
-Now you can return strings from any of your view callables, e.g.:
+With that, you may return strings from any of your view callables, e.g.:

 .. code-block:: python
    :linenos: